danpanto/NyFlow/README.md

 ```
 After running the command it will give you a local url which you can use to use the graphic interface.

+#### Note

+Some layers allow to do multiple selections if you press CTRL while selecting the zone.

 ### Pipeline Tool
 To execute the pipeline in the `pipeline` folder, run:
 ```bash